Beyond the Crystal Cave: Reception

 Doug Cowie reviewed Beyond the Crystal Cave favorably for Imagine magazine.
 He liked the clear layout, lucid descriptions and good maps and found it a module that tries to emphasize diplomacy and intelligence over force and is "more successful than most in achieving this aim".
 Cowie thought that it is possible to go through the adventure "without drawing a sword" and that the main setting, Porpherio's Garden, is "highly original and well thought out".
-His only criticism was that some of the denizens of the garden are too prone to random attack, but he felt that was a minor point, easily altered by the DM.
+His only criticism was that some of the denizens of the garden are too prone to random attack, but he felt that was a minor point, easily altered by the Dungeon Master (DM).
 Overall, according to Cowie, UK1 is a "refreshing change" which "gives the talkative sort of character a place in the limelight all too often filled by the brutish fighter or the powerful MU".
 He concluded the review by calling it "a good package" and suggested readers should "try it for a relaxing change".

 Thomas M. Brooks reviewed Beyond the Crystal Cave for Fantasy Gamer magazine and stated that "Overall, the module is a breath of fresh air to those trapped in hack-and-grab dungeons.
 In addition, there is a wealth of ideas for the dungeon master who wants to design more than the normal dungeon.
 I recommend it to any experienced players."

 Receiving 9 out of 10 overall, the module was positively reviewed in issue No. 48 of White Dwarf magazine.
 The reviewer, Jim Bambra, noted that Beyond the Crystal Cave was "an interesting and thought-provoking adventure" more appropriate for characters level 3-6.
-Bambra mentioned that players would be "treated to a lot of interesting encounters and puzzles" after reaching Porpherio's Garden, and felt that the authors have sought to reward thoughtful solutions to dilemmas rather than hack-and-slash ones.
-He noted how the authors set out to discourage players from attacking everything they encounter, concluding that this module "makes a refreshing change from the more normal combat orientated adventure for its emphasis is very much on role-playing and problem solving".
+He mentioned that players would be "treated to a lot of interesting encounters and puzzles" after reaching Porpherio's Garden, and felt that the authors have sought to reward thoughtful solutions to dilemmas rather than hack-and-slash ones.
+Bambra also noted how the authors set out to discourage players from attacking everything they encounter, concluding that this module "makes a refreshing change from the more normal combat orientated adventure for its emphasis is very much on role-playing and problem solving".

-Lawrence Schick, in his 1991 book Heroic Worlds felt that the UK series of modules "are typically heavier on atmosphere than their American-designed counterparts, though they do like to use those ridiculous monsters from the Fiend Folio."
+Lawrence Schick, in his 1991 book Heroic Worlds, felt that the UK series of modules "are typically heavier on atmosphere than their American-designed counterparts, though they do like to use those ridiculous monsters from the Fiend Folio."